Magnetic and electric Purcell factor control through geometry optimization of high index dielectric nanostructures

-where we introduced the free-space electric Green's tensor ${\mathbf G}_0$ and the Green's tensor associated to the complex environment ${\mathbf G}$.
-The electric decay rate modification follows

-Finally, Mignuzzi and coworkers propose to remove material everywhere where $Im\left[ f_E(\mathbf{r}) \right] < 0$ since it induces decreasing of the decay rate.
-By iterative procedure they finally obtained {\it deterministically }complex geometries presenting similar feature as "blackbox" optimization.
+where $\mathbf{E}_s$ is the electric field scattered by the dipolar source in the complex environment, $k_0$ the free-space wavenumber.
+In the two last lines, we introduced the free-space electric Green's tensor ${\mathbf G}_0$ and the Green's tensor associated to the complex environment ${\mathbf G}$.
+Mignuzzi and coworkers propose to remove material everywhere where $Im\left[ f_E(\mathbf{r}) \right] < 0$ since it induces decreasing of the decay rate.
+By an iterative procedure they finally obtained {\it deterministically }complex geometries presenting similar feature as "blackbox" optimization.